-Current Sports Betting Status: Legal but not yet operational
+Current Sports Betting Status: Legal and operational

 Just days after Montana became the first US state to legalize sports betting in 2019, Indiana jumped on the bandwagon.
 Having shown its intent to offer regulated sportsbooks since the close of 2018, the Hoosier State is now part of the ever-growing network of US betting hubs.

 What’s interesting about the legislative shift is that it was almost inevitable.
-After the Legislator passed House Bill 1015 (HB1015) on April 25, 2019, it was virtually a done deal.
+After the Legislature passed House Bill 1015 (HB1015) on April 25, 2019, it was virtually a done deal.
 Although the sports betting bill was sent to Governor Eric Holcomb for review, it ultimately didn’t need his signature.